feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 **1. Locally (for example, jupyter notebook):**

 * Please follow [this](https://www.tensorflow.org/tutorials/images/transfer_learning) link for tensorflow transfer learning tutorial.
 * To use MLflow locally, you may need to add additional steps for configuration and code.
-They include but not limited to
+These steps include but not limited to
     ```pip install mlflow``` for installing MLflow locally, and
     ```!mlflow ui``` for viewing the MLflow UI.